Precision thermal submounts and hermetic metal packages for optical and RF systems.

 Why FerraLink for SiC?

 SiC submounts deliver 350–400 W/m·K — the highest thermal conductivity in any practical ceramic substrate.
-But almost no distributor stocks them, and the handful of manufacturers that produce them are not easily accessible to US engineering teams.
+Catalog distributors rarely stock them, and qualification documentation is often inconsistent across sources.

 Technology